adriraj2000/Voting-Application/README.md

 <li>JWT Authentication</li>

 # Installation
-To install this project on your local desktop, clone this repositor and include a .env file in the server directory and set the following environment variables
+To install this project on your local desktop, clone this repository and include a .env file in the server directory and set the following environment variables

 ---
 **NOTE**